matt-bentley/AspNetCore.EventSourcing/README.md

 ## Domain-Centric Architecture

-Domain Centric Architecture is used to split the code in the Core and Application layer by use-cases e.g. Locations, Weather.
+Domain Centric Architecture is used to split the code in the Core and Application layer by use-cases e.g. Accounts, Customers.

 The code within each use-case folder is split by object type e.g. Entities, Services.